Public Records & Services in Rochester

 Rochester's Vital Records Division, part of the City Clerk's office, is responsible for maintaining and providing access to birth, death, and marriage records for the city.
 Residents can obtain certified copies of these important documents by submitting requests either in person or through the city's online portal.
 The Vital Records Division also oversees the registration of domestic partnerships and other relevant personal records.

-The City of Rochester's Business Services Division assists both new and existing businesses by facilitating the necessary registration and licensing processes.
+The City of Rochester's Business Services Division assists both new and existing businesses by helping with the necessary registration and licensing processes.
 This includes the issuance of business licenses, permits, and other regulatory documents required for commercial operations within the city limits.
 Entrepreneurs and business owners can access the relevant forms and guidelines on the city's website, as well as receive guidance from the dedicated business support staff.